 Keep in mind that Scarpa updated the Vapor V in 2015 so these specs and features only apply to the upgraded models.
 While the original model is still a great choice, the new 2015 shoe does offer a few advantages.
 Also, there is a men’s and women’s version of this shoe but the only difference between the two is sizing.
 Otherwise, they perform identically.

-The Vapor V has everything it needs to perform well under a variety of circumstances.
+The Vapor V pair of shoes has everything it needs to perform well under a variety of circumstances.
 By the feature list alone it is easy to see why this model is so popular and get an idea of why the Vapor V has quite a few advantages over competing shoes.

-Majority of reviews and ratings for the Vapor V are high- and for good reason.
+The majority of reviews and ratings for the Vapor V are high-and for good reason.

 The four major strengths of this model are:

 When it comes to comfort the Vapor V performs very well, but only if you follow the advice of Scarpa.
-Since this model is often recommended to new climbers it seems that bad reviews are often linked to customer error in terms of sizing.
-Remember- rock climbing shoes do not and should not fit like a street shoe.
+Since this model is often recommended to new climbers it seems that bad reviews are often linked to the customer error in terms of sizing.
+Remember, bouldering and rock climbing shoes do not and should not fit like a street shoe.

 It is recommended you downside anywhere from a half size up to 2 sizes depending on the downturn of the shoe.
-With the Vapor V, a half size up to full size will often be enough for the average foot.
+With the Vapor V, a half size up to full size will often be enough for the average foot and foot shape.

 The low tension heel on the Achilles also helps to get a good fit and improve comfort overall.
 Another aspect of comfort is the breathability of the shoe.
 Even though the upper is suede, the shoe does breathe well.
 The tongue is made from a stretchy mesh which helps in keeping your feet cool and promoting air circulation during climbs in hot weather.

 The 4mm Vibram XS Edge is a good compromise between sensitivity and protection.
 If you’re at all familiar with climbing you’ve probably already heard great things about Vibram soles.
-The XS Edge is a thicker stiff rubber and, as the name suggests, perfect for edging.
+The XS Edge is made with rubber and as the name suggests, they are perfect for edging and are also very gentle on your feetve.
 Despite the thickness, the split sole construction gives this shoe a good feel to it and will allow you to get a good grip on the surface.

 The final two strengths, versatility and simplicity, go hand in hand.
 The Vapor V is a fairly simple shoe in design but built very well which means it can handle many climbing techniques.
 It is a Jack-of-all-Trades type of shoe, so it may not be outstanding in one single capacity but instead is very good across a range of uses.